 Two Engelmann spruce at the Regional Parks Botanic Garden in Tilden Park, near Berkeley, California

 ENGELMANN SPRUCE is common at high elevations throughout the Rocky Mountains and into Canada, but enters California only in a few spots in the Klamath Mountains.
-Here Engelmann spruce grows in moist locations from 3,300 to 6,500 feet, and occurs with subalpine, Shasta red, and white firs, and sugar pine and incense cedar.
+Here Engelmann spruce grows in moist locations from 3,300 to 6,500 feet, and occurs with subalpine, Shasta, and white fir, and sugar pine and incense-cedar.

 Sharp needles of Engelmann spruce grow singly, on a woody peg (typical of all spruces).